Introducing the IO

 - A global issue is defined as 1) significant, 2) transnational and 3) relevant to local contexts.

 - Extracts should not exceed 40 lines: one (passage from a) literary text, and one (passage/screenshot from a) non-literary text.

 - Students bring clean, unannotated extracts to the exam.

 - Students must fill out and bring to the oral an official form that includes their outline of no more than 10 bullet-points

-- If student's performance is requested for moderation, school submits digital versions of: 1) the audio recording and 2) 'clean' copies of the extracts.
+- If a student's performance is requested for moderation, the school submits digital versions of 1) the audio recording and 2) 'clean' copies of the extracts.
 The outline is not submitted to the IB unless it is requested.